 In addition, divisions must also directly notify parents, at least annually at the beginning of the school year, of the specific or approximate dates during the school year when the following activities will occur:

 At the beginning of each school year, every school must provide to parents and guardians a copy of the division’s promotion, retention and remediation policies.
 See Charlottesville City Schools policy IKEC and regulation IKEC-R. Also, refer to the Remedial and Summer Instruction Program.
-The printed calendar directs parents how to find this information on the website.
+Find additional material about promotion and retention here.

 School boards must provide information developed by the office of the Virginia Attorney General to students regarding laws governing the prosecution of juveniles as adults for the commission of certain crimes.
 Refer to the Notification Regarding Prosecution of Juveniles as Adults.
-For more information, also refer to the Charlottesville City Schools’ Code of Conduct and Information about Discipline.
-The Code is given to all households in August.
+For more information, also refer to the Charlottesville City Schools’ Student Rights & Responsibilities (formerly the Code of Student Conduct) and Information about Discipline.
+The Student Rights & Responsibilities information is given to all households in August.

 School boards must annually report to the public the actual pupil/teacher ratios in elementary school classrooms by school and also the actual pupil/teacher ratio in middle school and high schools by school.
 Refer to the Opening of School Enrollment Update as presented by the Office of Human Resources each September.
 Reports may be found by searching “opening of student enrollment” in our Electronic School Board.